rrusk/DancePracticeMusicPlayer/README.md

 - titles that look **double-encoded**, which is how they appear in the playlist

 It exits 2 when it finds problems, so it can be used from a script.
-Notes about short songs, unused folders and mojibake are informational and do not affect the exit status.
+Notes about short songs, unused folders, mojibake and folder names spelled differently from the practice types are informational and do not affect the exit status.

+Dance folder names are matched **without regard to case**, so a library built on one platform works on the others.
+A folder named `quickstep`, `Quickstep` or `QuickStep` all serve a `QuickStep` practice type, and the same applies to the announcement and cue audio.

+The matching is done by the player rather than left to the filesystem, so it behaves the same everywhere: Windows and macOS usually ignore case themselves, Linux does not, and macOS can be configured either way.
+Where a folder matching exactly exists it is always preferred; where two folders differ only in case — possible on a case-sensitive filesystem — the player reads one of them and `--check-library` reports the other as invisible.

 It reads the music directory from `music.ini`, so it normally needs no arguments, and it also caches the `announce/` and `cues/` audio since those are used by every playlist.